Effective Date: 01/21/2019

 - Obtain a paper copy of the CQuentia Notice of Privacy Practices upon request.
 You may request a new copy at any time by contacting the Compliance Department at firstname.lastname@example.org or by calling us at (817) 882-6900 ext.
 322.

 - Request a restriction on certain uses and disclosures of your information.
-You have the right to request a restriction on your protected health information (“PHI”).
-You have the right to request that we limit: 1) how we use and disclose your PHI for treatment, payment and healthcare operations activities; or 2) our disclosure of PHI to individuals involved in your care or payment for your care.
-CQuentia will consider your request but is not required to agree to it unless the requested restriction involves a disclosure that is not required by law to a health plan for payment or healthcare operations purposes and not for treatment, and you have paid for the service in full out of pocket.
+You have the right to request a restriction on your protected health information (‘PHI”).
+You have the right to request that we limit: 1) how we use and disclose your PHI for treatment, payment, and health care operations activities; or 2) our disclosure of PHI to individuals involved in your care or payment for your care.
+CQuentia will consider your request but is not required to agree to it unless the requested restriction involves a disclosure that is not required by law to a health plan for payment or health care operations purposes and not for treatment, and you have paid for the service in full out of pocket.
 If we agree to a restriction on other types of disclosures, we will state the agreed restrictions in writing and will abide by them, except in emergency situations when the disclosure is for purposes of treatment.
-To request restrictions, you must send a written request to CQuentia’s Chief Compliance Officer at email@example.com.
+To request restrictions, you must send a written request to CQuentia’s Chief Privacy Officer at email@example.com.

 The following categories describe different ways that we may use and disclose your protected health information.